 Of course Lord M looked nothing like Sewell, and it’s also not been lost on Twitter that Jenna Coleman is far more beautiful than poor Victoria ever was – Alfie Allen in a wig would have been a closer fit (although the crown for craziest royal casting would still go to Ray Winstone as Henry VIII).

-(Would a modern-day Victoria be pretty enough to be queen?
-Considering the grief her 4X great granddaughters Beatrice and Eugenie get for their figures and dress sense, no. Nothing would end the monarchy faster than an unattractive princess waiting in the wings.)
+Would a modern-day Victoria be pretty enough to be queen in our image-saturated time?
+Considering the grief her direct descendants Beatrice and Eugenie get for their figures and dress sense, no. Nothing would end the monarchy faster than an unattractive princess waiting in the wings.

-Crushing fans swept up by the actors’ chemistry, Lord M does the morally right and historically accurate thing, and doesn’t elope with the queen.
-Instead, a certain German princeling has arrived at court!
+Crushing fans swooning at the actors’ chemistry, Lord M does the morally right and historically accurate thing, and doesn’t elope with the queen.
+Instead, a certain German princeling has arrived at court to sweep Victoria off her feet.
+We know from her writings that she was instantly smitten, but Coleman doesn’t dig hipster Prince Albert.

-Accompanied by his bad boy brother Ernest, Prince Albert is here to sweep Victoria off her feet.
-Historically we know from her writings that she was instantly smitten, but Coleman doesn’t dig hipster Albert.
-He’s not too thrilled either – he has a social conscience, while Victoria isn’t interested in the plight of her poorest subjects.
+Accompanied by his bad boy brother Ernst, poor Albert isn’t too thrilled either – he has a social conscience, while Victoria isn’t interested in the plight of her poorest subjects.

-There’s also the continued presence of Lord M, suffering stoically in the corner.
+The show keeps Lord M around, suffering stoically in the corner.
 He knows the unpopular German brothers should keep a low profile during a visit to the Houses of Parliament, so greets them loudly when he bumps into them in the corridors of power.
 Nice one, M.

 But Albert is a man of the future, Melbourne is a man of the past.
-The spell binding Victoria and her prime minister is broken.
-Fans will rival historians in shaking their fists at the screen as he replaces the smouldering Sewell.
+The spell between Victoria and her prime minister is broken.
+Fans can join historians in shaking their fists at the screen.

 Victoria continues with episode six on Sunday September 25 at 9pm on ITV.